 FrictionLess Economy is becoming reality.

-At this point it is definitely too early to name the winners, specific projects or platforms that would become dominant in a given category, but certainly some of the current solutions, like blockchain Algorand, are in a good position to play an important role in building this economy without borders and may have something to say in one or more of the categories listed, such as finance, CBDC or insurance.
+At this point it is definitely too early to name the winners, specific projects or platforms that would become dominant in a given category, but certainly some of the current solutions, such as blockchain Algorand, are in a good position to play an important role in building this economy without borders and may have something to say in one or more of the categories listed, such as finance, CBDC or insurance.

 After this very long introduction, we can finally look at InsureTech built Algorand i Attestiv.
 The introduction was important to understand not only what is being built today, but above all the direction and potential of how InsureTech may look at the end of the decade, when these transformations in other areas will occur.